Home / Antibiotics for Pets / Tylosin For Dogs

 Depends on what your are using it for.
 For Tear Stain removal you may notice results in as short as a week.
 For diarrhea, it can work in as shot as 24 hours and may take up to three days.

-As with every drug, it is highly recommended that dogs are monitored when taking this medication.
-While there are no major side-effects associated with the use of Tylosin, dogs may present some gastrointestinal problems after first taking it.
+Tylosin powder is a very effectve treatment for Tear Staining in dogs, however as with every drug, it is highly recommended that dogs are monitored when taking this medication.
+While there are no major side-effects associated with the use of Tylosin Powder, dogs may present some gastrointestinal problems after first taking it.
 However, if a dog’s behavior changes after taking Tylosin for the first time, it is important to mention that to the veterinarian in order to assess whether to discontinue the medication.
 Allergies are also not uncommon.

 Cautious use of Tylosin under a veterinary professional’s guidance can provide significant health benefits to dogs.